 Photo contributed by Jan Valencia, Velo Club Monterey’s Answer Man

-Critical Christmas is very loosely patterned after, and an amalgam of Critical Mass plus that goofy event they do in Ukiah where truck drivers decorate their 18 wheelers and parade through town.
+Critical Christmas Monterey is very loosely patterned after, and an amalgam of, Critical Mass plus that goofy event they do in Ukiah where truck drivers decorate their 18-wheelers and parade through town.
 Critical Christmas is intended to get adults and kids out for a leisurely, fun, and goofy bicycle ride, although not necessarily in that order.

-One goal of Critical Christmas is to ride either the worst bicycle you can get your hands on, or a classic bicycle (Schwinn StingRay’s are highest on the pecking order), decorate it with as much Christmas stuff (also known in popular culture as “bling”) as you can duct tape in place, and ride and sing your way through Monterey.
+One goal of our local Critical Christmas is to ride either the worst bicycle you can get your hands on, or a classic bicycle (Schwinn StingRay’s are highest on the pecking order), decorate it with as much Christmas stuff (also known in popular culture as “bling”) as you can duct tape in place, and ride and sing your way through Monterey.
 The Critical Christmas motto is “More of Everything,” which pretty much sums how much wattage you should be considering when buying those battery powered LEDs.
-This is, after all, Critical Christmas, where it’s not the bicycle but the decorations taped to the bicycle that really count (caveat: anyone sporting a racing bicycle will be made fun of relentlessly).
+This is, after all, Critical Christmas, where it’s not the bicycle but the decorations taped to the bicycle that really count.
+(Caveat: anyone sporting a racing bicycle will be made fun of relentlessly.)

-The event starts at Custom House Plaza at 5:30 or 5:45 PM for the ceremonial decorating of the bicycles (bring lots of tape and batteries, please).
-We will roll at 6:00 PM out in some random direction.
-The only known along the route are hot laps in both directions around the Custom House Plaza fountain.
+The event starts at Custom House Plaza at 5:30 or 5:45 p.m. for the ceremonial decorating of the bicycles (bring lots of tape and batteries, please).
+We will roll at 6:00 p.m. out in some random direction.
+The only known along the route: hot laps in both directions around the Custom House Plaza fountain.
 We usually finish riding in less than an hour.

 * * * * *

 How long has this annual event been going?
-Jim Wrona commented to Velo Club Monterey that 2013 would be the 15th annual!
-The Monterey County Weekly’s 2004 story acknowledged Wrona started it “six years ago.”
+Jim Wrona commented to Velo Club Monterey that 2013 would be the 15th annual.
+And the Monterey County Weekly likewise acknowledged the longevity of this event in their 2004 story.

 Read the Monterey County Herald’s 2011 story (12/19/11) by Kevin Howe, “Light on Wheels: Cyclists maintain unofficial bike parade tradition.”
 (Update from organizer Jim Wrona: A total of about 75 participants turned out for Critical Christmas 2011, Jim’s count taken on the return trip from Cannery Row.)